 Here’s how to do it.
 Beginning with your left arm hanging down, swing your forearm upwards, keeping your elbow at your side.
 When your hand is near shoulder level, palm flat, fingers slightly spread, say Hé!
 (Hello) [you say – HEY!]!
 Combining the already-common casual greeting Hé!
 (Hello) with the gesture, this works across a table or room, on the street, and on conference calls!

 Since Native American Heritage Programs provides interactive programs for children and adults of all abilities, our exhibits include items such as animal skins; plant materials (such as baskets); things to smell; objects for music making; and dolls and reading materials.
 Enough to fill 4 – 8-foot- long tables, these items—meant to be touched– cannot adequately be cleaned between visitors utilizing them, however we have found a work around.
 This means that for the time being we will be offering limited interactive on-site experiences that are our specialty.

 Teachers and parents will be especially interested in When the Shadbush Blooms, an award-winning children’s book described on the Shadbush page at www.lenapeprograms.info.
 This full color exploration of the “cycle of the seasons” depicts both traditional and modern Lenape family life.
 Designed to be read to and by children, When the Shadbush Blooms is appealing to young children, geared for learning to read and ESL pupils, and includes parent/teacher pages with Lenape words, meanings, and a pronunciation guide.
 It also works for environmental studies.
 We offer a related Activity Page with a link to a Teacher/Parent Guide.
 In addition, we have Teacher/Parent & Children’s page links on our website.

 When the Shadbush Blooms has been reprinted as a paperback!
-It will be available in bulk through Lee & Low and also as a signed and dedicated book through our website.
-(At this time we only have a few of the original hardback books).
-The paperback is available through Native American Heritage Programs or from your favorite book seller.
-There is also an activity page to go along with this children’s book.
-Please visit lenapeprograms.info.
+It will be available in bulk through Lee & Low and also as a signed and dedicated book through www.whentheshadbushblooms.net.